elatoskinas/blog/_posts/2019-06-01-gsoc-2019-first-steps.markdown

 ### Libraries
 Part of the design was choosing the libraries to represent the Charts.
 A bit of context on App Inventor to the unfamiliar readers -- the components in App Inventor are basically separated into two graphical parts - the one that is seen when actually creating the applications in the browser, and the one that actually appears when using the application in Android.
-Due to App Inventor running on GWT, and the Android platform being completely separate from the browser, the components graphically are actually two different components which are made to look alike.
+Due to App Inventor running on GWT (a web-based platform), and the Android platform being completely separate from the browser, the components internally are actually separate and require their own code (one part for Android, one part for GWT), and they are typically made to look alike.

 This posed quite a difficult challenge to decide on the libraries.
 Initially, there were thoughts of finding a library supporting both the web and Android.
 However, that proved to be basically unachievable for an open source project, due to most cross-platform libraries being targeted at commercial users.